 This document is in two parts.
 The first part is this prospectus supplement, which describes the specific terms of this offering and also adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference into this prospectus supplement and the accompanying prospectus.
 The second part, the accompanying prospectus, gives more general information about securities we may offer from time to time, some of which does not apply to this offering.
 Generally, when we refer to this prospectus, we are referring to both parts of this document combined together with all documents incorporated by reference.
 If the description of the offering varies between this prospectus supplement and the accompanying prospectus, you should rely on the information contained in this prospectus supplement.
 However, if any statement in one of these documents is inconsistent with a statement in another document having a later date-for example, a document incorporated by reference into this prospectus supplement or the accompanying prospectus-the statement in the document having the later date modifies or supersedes the earlier statement.
 You should rely only on the information contained in or incorporated by reference into this prospectus supplement or contained in or incorporated by reference into the accompanying prospectus to which we have referred you.
-Neither we nor the underwriters have authorized anyone to provide you with information that is different.
+Neither we nor the placement agent have authorized anyone to provide you with information that is different.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-We do not, and the underwriters do not, take responsibility for, and can provide no assurances as to, the reliability of any information that others provide you.
+We do not, and the placement agent does not, take responsibility for, and can provide no assurances as to, the reliability of any information that others provide you.
 The information contained in, or incorporated by reference into, this prospectus supplement and contained in, or incorporated by reference into, the accompanying prospectus is accurate only as of the respective dates thereof, regardless of the time of delivery of this prospectus supplement and the accompanying prospectus or of any sale of securities.
 It is important for you to read and consider all information contained in this prospectus supplement and the accompanying prospectus, including the documents incorporated by reference herein and therein, in making your investment decision.
 You should also read and consider the information in the documents to which we have referred you under the captions "Where You Can Find More Information" and "Incorporation of Documents by Reference" in this prospectus supplement and in the accompanying prospectus.

 We are offering to sell, and are seeking offers to buy, the shares only in jurisdictions where such offers and sales are permitted.
 The distribution of this prospectus supplement and the accompanying prospectus and the offering of the shares in certain jurisdictions or to certain persons within such jurisdictions may be restricted by law.
 Persons outside the United States who come into possession of this prospectus supplement and the accompanying prospectus must inform themselves about and observe any restrictions relating to the offering of the shares and the distribution of this prospectus supplement and the accompanying prospectus outside the United States.
-This prospectus supplement and the accompanying prospectus offered by this prospectus supplement and the accompanying prospectus by any person in any jurisdiction in which it is unlawful for such person to make such an offer or solicitation.
+This prospectus supplement and the accompanying prospectus do not constitute, and may not be used in connection with, an offer to sell, or a solicitation of an offer to buy, any securities offered by this prospectus supplement and the accompanying prospectus by any person in any jurisdiction in which it is unlawful for such person to make such an offer or solicitation.